Sagrada Família

-The Basílica i Temple Expiatori de la Sagrada Família, shortened as the Sagrada Família, is an unfinished church in the Eixample district of Barcelona, Catalonia, Spain.
+Basílica i Temple Expiatori de la Sagrada Família or shortly Sagrada Família, is a church under construction in the Eixample district of Barcelona, Catalonia, Spain.
 It is the largest unfinished Catholic church in the world.
-Designed by the Catalan architect Antoni Gaudí (1852–1926), his work on Sagrada Família is part of a UNESCO World Heritage Site.
+Designed by the Catalan architect Antoni Gaudí, in 2005 his work on Sagrada Família was added to an existing (1984) UNESCO World Heritage Site, "Works of Antoni Gaudí".
 On 7 November 2010, Pope Benedict XVI consecrated the church and proclaimed it a minor basilica.